Try this game and lesson plan to reinforce learners’ understanding of bonding

 Similarities and differences

-Some responses students might make about the similarities and difference between sodium chloride and iron:
+Some observations learners might make about the similarities and differences between sodium chloride and iron:

 Similarities